-This course will enable students to understand the link between Technology, Science, and Contemporary Fine arts.
+This course will enable students to understand the link between Technology, Science, and Contemporary Fine Arts.
 It is designed to expand the traditional knowledge of Fine Art, Art History, and Design.
-It provides students with the knowledge and skills necessary to use tools of Photoshop and Adobe Illustrator to create original Artwork.
+It provides students with the knowledge and skills necessary to use tools of Adobe Photoshop and Adobe Illustrator, Procreate, and PIXLR in order to create the original Artwork.
 The course will allow the students to create Artwork that expands their 2D portfolios for the college application process, various career opportunities and vocational options within the field of visual communications.
+This course will enable students to understand the link between Technology, Science, and Contemporary Fine Arts, which is quickly transforming into the Digital New Media.
+Providing students with the tools of Adobe Photoshop and Adobe Illustrator, along with the Procreate/IPad Pro Apple Pen this course is designed to expand the traditional knowledge of Fine Art, Art History, and Design.
+It will also allow the students to prepare a professional 2D portfolio for the college application process and various career opportunities as well as vocational options within the field of visual communications.